chef/license-acceptance/README.md

 license acceptance information we recommend whatever tools they use to manage deployment simple accept the license every time the service is started.

+### A2

+> TODO - is A2 going to have a common flow?
+Or are they in their own world with the deployment service, being able to
+> configure it through the browser, etc.?

 ## Remote Management Tools

 > TODO